-- 10.60 Labuan KRI is required to perform enhanced CDD where the ML/TF risks are assessed as higher risk.
-An enhanced CDD, shall include at least, the following: - (i) obtaining CDD information under paragraph B.5.1; - (ii) obtaining additional information on the customer and its beneficial owner (e.g. volume of assets and other information from public databases); - (iii) enquiring on the source of wealth or source of funds.
+- 10.61 Labuan KRI is required to perform enhanced CDD where the ML/TF/PF risks are assessed as higher risk.
+An enhanced CDD, shall include at least, the following: - (i) obtaining CDD information under paragraph B.5.1; - (ii) obtaining additional information on the customer and its beneficial owner(e.g. volume of assets and other information from public databases); - (iii) enquiring on the source of wealth or source of funds.
 In the case of PEPs, both sources must be obtained; and

 - (iv) obtaining approval from Senior Management of the Labuan KRI before establishing (or continuing, for existing customer) such business relationship with the customer.
-In the case of PEPs, Senior Management refers to Senior Management at the parent company. - G 10.61 In addition to paragraph 10.60, a Labuan KRI may also consider the following enhanced CDD measures in line with the ML/TF risks identified: - (i) obtaining additional information on the intended level and nature of the business relationship; - (ii) where relevant, obtain additional information on the beneficial owner of the beneficiaries (e.g. occupation, volume of assets, information available through public databases); - (iii) inquiring on the reasons for intended or performed transactions; and - (iv) requiring the first payment to be carried out through an account in the customer's name with a bank subject to similar CDD measures.
+In the case of PEPs, Senior Management refers to Senior Management at the parent company. - G 10.62 In addition to paragraph 10.61, a Labuan KRI may also consider the following enhanced CDD measures in line with the ML/TF/PF risks identified: - obtaining additional information on the intended level and nature of the business relationship; - (ii) where relevant, obtain additional information on the beneficial owner of the beneficiaries (e.g. occupation, volume of assets, information available through public databases); - (iii) inquiring on the reasons for intended or performed transactions; and - (iv) requiring the first payment to be carried out through an account in the customer's name with a bank subject to similar CDD measures. - 10.63 A Labuan KRI is required to include the beneficiary of a life insurance policy/family takaful certificate as a relevant risk factor in determining whether enhanced CDD measures are applicable. - 10.64 A Labuan KRI is required to take enhanced measures which include identifying and verifying the identity of the beneficial owner of the said beneficiary, if the beneficiary is a legal person or a legal arrangement that presents a higher risk, latest at the time of payout.